older adult couples play board games to practice fine motor skills.

 Ogle stresses that part of her role in improving fine motor skills is helping patients make adaptations so they can learn ways to participate in activities they used to love doing.
 And if those activities no longer bring as much joy, they can introduce new recreational therapeutic activities for adults.

 “Something seemingly simple such as playing a card game with family could be a task that seems daunting to someone with fine motor deficits,” Ogle explained.
-“With adaptations, we are able to reconnect our patients to activities they enjoy, as well as people they enjoy doing it with.”
+“With adaptations, we can reconnect our patients to activities they enjoy, as well as people they enjoy doing it with.”

 Using a game of cards as an example, a patient may not be able to hold or manipulate the cards at first.
 To adapt, the patient can start out using a wooden card holder that sits on the table, allowing the person to focus on simpler tasks at first – like pinching and releasing a single card at a time.